OnnoRokomSoftware/NetCoreCMS/README.md

 - Ensure `NetCoreCMS.Web` is the startup project and run it.

 ### Common Mistakes
-- Build module after changing the module else module will not work.
+- Build module project after changing the module else module will not work.
-- If make any mistake at installation time and project does not run then delete setup.json from root directory and run project again.
+- If make any mistake at installation period and project does not run then delete setup.json from root directory and run project again.
 - After install/uninstall any module or theme restart project.